matteo-rizzo/reentrancy-detection-benchmarks/README.md

     ```bash
     bash explainability.sh # May require arguments for model, dataset, etc.
     ```
-  * This setup interacts with LLM APIs, processes contracts from the benchmark datasets (Aggregated Benchmark or TRS), performs zero-shot classification, and generates explanations.
+  * This setup interacts with LLM APIs, processes contracts from the benchmark datasets (Aggregated Benchmark or RS), performs zero-shot classification, and generates explanations.
   * Specify target LLMs as per paper methodology (e.g., via script arguments or configurations loaded by `src/llms/classes/LLMHandler.py`).
   * Results (JSON outputs, metrics) are saved to a designated output directory.
   * The `src/llms/explanations.zip` contains pre-generated explanations for analysis or use in the LLM-based evaluation of explanations.